Norwegian Cruise Line

-- Cagney’s Steakhouse (speciality dinner restaurant for prime steaks and gourmet seafood specialities; reservations-only, US$30 cover charge per person and free Kids Menu)
+- Cagney’s Steakhouse (specialty dinner restaurant for prime steaks and gourmet seafood; reservations-only, US$30 cover charge per person and free Kids Menu)

 - Moderno Churrascaria (Brazilian steakhouse; reservations-only; US$20 per person cover charge; with outdoor seating waterfront area)

-- Teppanyaki Room (Japanese Hibachi speciality restaurant at surcharge US$25 pp; located inside Cagney’s)
+- Teppanyaki Room (Japanese Hibachi specialty restaurant at surcharge US$25 pp; located inside Cagney’s)

 - Sushi Bar (Ginza restaurant)

-- East Meets West Steakhouse (speciality dinner restaurant for prime steaks and gourmet seafood specialities)
+- East Meets West Steakhouse (specialty dinner restaurant for prime steaks and gourmet seafood)